 Mr Kevin Koo is the founder, Executive Chairman and CEO of our Group.
-Since establishing the credit information business in Singapore in 1993, he has over 25 years of experience in the credit information industry and has been instrumental to the success and expansion of the Group over the past 27 years.
+Since establishing the credit information business in Singapore in 1993, he has over 30 years of experience in the credit information industry and has been instrumental to the success and expansion of the Group.

-Currently the executive chairman of D&B Singapore, he is also a director on the boards of each of our Group Companies except Credit Bureau Cambodia.
+Currently the executive chairman of D&B Singapore, he is also a director on the boards of most of our Group Companies.
 Mr Koo is responsible for our Group's strategic direction and oversees the overall growth and performance of our Group.